Table of contents

 7. Vendor relationships need to be continually optimized

-The advantages of centralizing your IT equipment vendors
+The advantages of centralizing your IT equipment vendors with IT vendor management software

 1. It saves you money:

-Vendor management systems are complex but with a single solution for saving on IT procurement services, you can achieve cost savings in time and human resources.
+Vendor management systems are complex, but with a single solution for saving on IT procurement services, you can achieve cost savings in terms of time and human resources.
 Instead of having a team dedicated to managing vendor relationships and relationship building, you only have to rely on one service to procure and manage your IT equipment, eliminating the need to traverse the conditions of vendor management and improving cost control.

 2. It improves performance management: